GoogleCloudPlatform/golang-docker/runtime/README.md

         gopath/src/corp
         gopath/src/corp/corp.go

-When building your application docker image, `ONBUILD` triggers fetches the dependencies of your application using `go get` if not present in the `gopath` subdirectory.
+When building your application docker image, `ONBUILD` triggers fetch the dependencies of your application using `go get` if not present in the `gopath` subdirectory.